learn-co-curriculum/dsc-dictionaries-lab/README.md

 # {'Area': 27, 'City': 'Salina Island', 'Country': 'Italy', 'Population': 4000}
 ```

-Now access the fourth country in the list, and set it's population equal to a variable called `los_cabos_pop`.
+Now access the fourth country in the list, and set its population equal to a variable called `los_cabos_pop`.

 ```python